vcmi/VCMI.eu/content/news/vcmi-1.0.0-release.md

 ## Random Maps Generator
 RMG also has undergone huge changes.
 First of all, normal and islands water options are supported now.
-Secondary, as mods can introduce new terrains and objects, RNG has got powerful algorithms to generate new terrain patches and to place new objects provided by mods.
+Secondary, as mods can introduce new terrains and objects, RMG has got powerful algorithms to generate new terrain patches and to place new objects provided by mods.
 And finally, we improved generator in terms of aesthetics, obstacles placement and stability as well.

 ## Launcher
 Good news!
 We reconsidered our release policy to make releases more frequently and introduced update notification system into lanucher in order to make everybody aware about our new features and fixes.
 In addition to that, launcher works now with our new [mod repository on GitHub](https://github.com/vcmi-mods) and you can follow for updates in your favorite mods too!